vbookshelf/myOfflineAi-ChatHistory/README.md

 4. Type 'cd ' in the terminal (with a space after cd)
 5. Drag the folder into the Terminal window.
 A file path will appear.
 6. Press Enter
+If you get an error, then type in these commands in the terminal to manually cd into myOfflineAi-ChatHistory-v1.0 folder. cd Desktop cd myOfflineAi-ChatHistory-v1.0

 7. Paste this command into the terminal:

 cat start-mac-app.command > temp && mv temp start-mac-app.command && chmod +x start-mac-app.command